wandb/docs/docs/guides/launch/setup_launch_docker.md

 displayed_sidebar: default
 ---

-# Set up Docker
+# Set up for Docker
-The following sections outline how to configure a launch queue and agent to execute jobs in Docker.
+The following sections outline how to configure a launch queue and agent to execute jobs in Docker on a local machine.

 ## Configure a queue for Docker